justinmcbride/CSCIproject/README.md

 Remote Sensing App
 ===========
 A miniature internet of things, this project collects temperature and brightness data of remote sensors, stores this data in a NoSQL database, and displays the data to a user via an Angular web app and Android application.
+A live demo can be found <a href="https://dsp-csci-project.cloud.dreamfactory.com/files/applications/RemoteSensing/app.html">here</a>.

 CSCI Project